Getting your Trinity Audio player ready... |

 SAT math is not a walk in the park.
 However, if you give yourself plenty of time to study, use a great study resource, and keep your motivation level high, there is no reason why you can’t excel in SAT math.

-It’s best to break down SAT math into 22 major topics rather than just 3 topics.
+It’s best to break down SAT math into 20 major topics (as we’ve done in this article).

 If you need some tips for the SAT math section, then look no further than our blog about improving your SAT math score.